Developing a Program

 Faculty should carefully read and review the CGE Faculty & Staff Handbook prior to submitting a program proposal.

-The Center for Global Education will provide departments and faculty with the following:
+The Global Learning Office will provide departments and faculty with the following:

 - assistance with program development, including the contract-bid process